Santa Cruz Montessori’s Adolescent Community

-In addition to their studies on campus, Wavecrest students explore the Monterey Bay Area and the Central Coast and take a biannual trip to Washington, D.C., and Ashland, Oregon.
+In addition to their studies on campus, Wavecrest students explore the Monterey Bay Area and the Central Coast, and take biannual trips to Washington, D.C., and Ashland, Oregon, as well as a yearly trip to Yosemite National Park.
 Wavecrest students have the opportunity to participate in the Santa Cruz Montessori after-school intramural sports program playing teams from other schools.
 They are actively involved in community service projects.

-Wavecrest students work at the organic Live Earth Farm every week in four areas of interest: field studies, health and wellness, art, and micro-economy.
-The farm experience gives the students the opportunity to perform real work: work that gives the student a sense of worth and the ability to cooperate within the social fabric of the community.
+Each week, Wavecrest students work at the organic Live Earth Farm Discovery Program in four areas of interest: field studies, health and wellness, creative expression, and micro-economy.
+The farm program gives students the opportunity to experience farm-to-table work with gardening, cooking, building, caring for animals, production and exchange at their own farm stand, and more.
+By experiencing hands-on, cooperative work on the land, students develop a sense of worth and identity within the social fabric of their community.
 The work consists not only of practical experience but also of intellectual growth achieved through formal lessons.

 “We came for the arts.
 We stayed for the academics.”SCM Parent